Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 The ROQ likelihood can be expressed using the ROM.
 The non-constant terms in the likelihood are:

 and

 where $\omega_J\left(t_c\right)$ and $\psi_{I J}$ are integration weights that depend on the basis functions, data, and PSD, and their definitions can be found in Ref.~\cite{Smith:2021bqc}.
 To perform ROQ, basis functions $\{B_J(f)\}$ need to be calculated under a prior distribution of the intrinsic parameters (which can be broader than the prior used in PE) and the integration weights need to be tailored to the specific data.
 This precalculation stage can take anywhere from minutes to hours, depending on factors such as signal length and the prior range.
 However, the most computationally expensive step, basis construction, only needs to be done once for a wide range of sources, as long as the source falls within the prior used for basis construction.
 ROQ significantly accelerates the likelihood calculation by reducing it to linear and quadratic summations with waveforms evaluated at a reduced frequency grid.
-ROQ can be combined with MB~\cite{Morisaki:2021ngj, Morisaki:2023kuq} to further enhance the performance.

-ROQ can bring speed-up factors of more than ten times depending on the signal duration, and is widely-used in GW PE, see e.g.~\cite{Smith:2021bqc, Canizares:2014fya, Morras:2023pug, Morisaki:2023kuq}.
-Notably, Ref.~\cite{Smith:2021bqc} illustrates ROQ's application to long signals from BNS in 3G detectors: using a restricted ROQ prior and excluding the Earth's rotation effects, PE for a 90-minute-long BNS signal of SNR of 2400 can be done with 20 CPU hours of precalculation and 1600 CPU hours of sampling.
+ROQ can bring speed-up factors of more than ten times depending on the signal properties, and is widely-used in GW PE, see e.g.~\cite{Smith:2021bqc, Canizares:2014fya, Morras:2023pug, Morisaki:2023kuq}.
+Notably, {the speed up can goes up to thousands when the ROQ prior is fine-tuned using the information from detection~\cite{Morisaki:2020oqk}.
+Similarly,} Ref.~\cite{Smith:2021bqc} illustrates ROQ's application to long signals from BNS in 3G detectors: using a restricted ROQ prior, PE for a 90-minute-long BNS signal of SNR of 2400 can be done with 20 CPU hours of precalculation and 1600 CPU hours of sampling.
 Bayesian inference for such signals would be prohibitively slow ($>10^7$ CPU hours) using the standard PE method.